Common writing errors and how to avoid them.

 Homonyms are words that are spelled differently and have different meanings but that are pronounced exactly the same—for example, their/there/they’re and two/to/too.
 Once again, these are writing errors that an electronic spell-checker will not catch but that your reader most likely will.
 As you are writing and revising, pay attention to each individual word, verifying its meaning and spelling, to ensure that you’ve used the correct spelling.

-Elite Editing is built for businesses like yours.
-We employ only the best proofreaders and editors, who are on call for you, at any time, to get the job done right.
+Elite Editing is built for you.
+We employ only the best writers, proofreaders and editors, who are on call for you, at any time, to get the job done right.
 Let us show you how you can take your business communications to the next level!

 The concept of parallelism in writing is significant where there is more than one phrase, clause, or item, and is a style issue that allows readers to take in information in a balanced rhythm.
 In essence, every item in a list should be in the same tense, in the same form, and in the same context.